fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Should You Accept A Job If The Company Uses Cloud Computing?

+This is a bit like asking if you should marry someone if they wear shoes.
+Well sure, it is a good start to a relationship if they conform to some basic standards but is it really a deal breaker if they don't?
+More importantly, is that really the only thing you would consider before committing to someone?

+Cloud computing is a widespread default for current web development but it is by no means the only way to run web applications.
+In some cases it is either not possible to do it due to a myriad of reasons or the company is in a state of transitioning to cloud.
+We should remember that some companies are older than cloud services and in fact the internet itself.
+These company may be considering to make the switch and due to a range of reasons, it has simply not happened yet.

+I would say that using cloud computing is not the only thing to consider but there is thought worth considering.
+Cloud computing is more or less the norm for modern development today.
+This is significant for your market value as a software developer.
+Your value is closely related to your knowledge of developing software with the tools used by the industry.
+This is a thought you should always keep with you when choosing where to work.
+Ideally you want to work with projects that gives you exposure to the technology that is most in demand.

 ## What Interesting Problems Do You Solve Daily As A Developer?

+I am not sure it meets the criteria of interesting but I would say, streamlining.
+Every single day I sit for hours and try to understand how I can cut wasted time from all kinds of areas.
+I like to express what programmers do as, trying to take a process and convert it to a virtual version of itself.
+Once that is done, we spend all our time trying to figure out how we can make this process as effective as possible.
+It is in a way how I imagine mathematicians feel when they break down something in to equations.
+Once that is done, they can start trying to figure out all kinds of improvements or answer questions related to the domain they are working in.

+Being a programmer has an effect on your way of thinking.
+After a while you start to care about naming things well, even outside your code.
+For some reason you spend time trying to figure out the best way to make everyday tasks streamlined.
+More than once, I have found myself feeling joy when I figured out a better way to store my things so they don't get in the way when I clean.
+I can be high on that for hours.

+Most of the time, I find that the job shapes my mind to work with abstract concepts very well.
+I often see programmers forget that not everyone around them has their way of thinking.
+To us it feel natural to break down large problems in to smaller ones and then order them in cadence of dependencies.
+This way of thinking serves us well in our work and outside of it, if you ask me at least.
+I advice all developers to think about how you tackle problems in code even outside of your work, there are a lot of benefits of that way of thinking in everyday life and you will be surprised how often people around you will appreciate your input.

 ## How To Identify If A Developer Is Overqualified For A Team?